• Home

 Factors Affecting Cost

 Material Costs: The choice of materials is a primary cost determinant in the Fiberglass Hand Lay-Up process.
 The type of fiberglass used—such as chopped strands, mats, or woven roving—can vary in price.
+For example, chopped strand mat is often selected for its versatility and cost-effectiveness, making it a popular choice in various applications where performance and budget are key considerations.
 Additionally, the selection of resin, including polyester, vinyl ester, or epoxy, impacts costs.
 High-performance resins and specialized fiberglass types can increase material expenses.

 Labor Costs: The Fiberglass Hand Lay-Up process is labor-intensive, requiring skilled technicians to manually place fiberglass layers and apply resin.
 Labor costs can accumulate due to the need for skilled personnel who can ensure consistent quality and efficiency.
 The complexity of the parts being produced also affects labor time and cost.